 - Reassemble the carburetor now that the carb is clean.
 Put it back to together in the reverse order you took it apart.
 Remember to refer to the photo you took of the carburetor when reassembling so all parts are reinstalled in the right places.

-- Add new fuel supply that contains a fuel stabilizer before you start your mower.
+- Add fresh fuel plus a fuel stabilizer before you start your mower.
 Pour the fuel into the tank and give it a chance to fill the bowl of the carburetor.
 Start your engine.
 If you are starting with a pull cord, give the rope a yank.
 It may not start on the first pull, but it should start after several pulls and continue to run.

 Check to see if the fuel cap is bad by taking it off and running your mower.
 If your mower no longer dies while mowing, this may be your problem and you will need to purchase a new gas cap.